Zapper-fi/protocol/docs/Interpretation/event-interpretation/overview.md

 An event interpreter is built out of different key components.
 Put together these key components give structure and meaning to the interpretation.
 Here are these key components:

+### 1. Description

-**1. Description:** Could be as simple as a single action verb, the Description will explain, in words, what happened in the transaction.
+Could be as simple as a single action verb, the Description will explain, in words, what happened in the transaction.
+Click [here](https://protocol.zapper.xyz/docs/Interpretation/event-interpretation/guide/action-verb) to learn more about how to add the Description of an event.

+### 2. Items involved

-**2. Items involved:** Items could be tokens, NFTs, or any information contained in the onchain transaction.
+Items could be tokens, NFTs, or any information contained in the onchain transaction.
+Click [here](https://protocol.zapper.xyz/docs/Interpretation/event-interpretation/guide/item-types) to learn more about the different items that can be part of an event.

+### 3. App

-**3. App:** The app through which the transaction occured is the last piece of the puzzle.
+The app through which the transaction occured is the last piece of the puzzle.
+Click [here](https://protocol.zapper.xyz/docs/Interpretation/event-interpretation/guide/adding-app) to learn more about Description of an event.

 Together, these three elements give us a clear summary of the event: